signify-nz/silverstripe-mailblock/README.md

 ## Usage
 All options are in the Settings -> Mailblock section of the CMS.
 Only users with the "Access to 'Mailblock' settings" permission will be able to configure Mailblock.

+## Limitations
+This module works by setting the Mailer class to the MailblockMailer.
+If you are using a custom mailer, it will need to extend the MailblockMailer class for this module to work.

 [User Guide](/docs/en/user_guide.md)